Catherine Zeta-Jones: Personal life

 The success of The Darling Buds of May (1991–93) made Zeta-Jones a celebrity in Britain, and her personal life has since been chronicled by the media.
-Her relationships in the early 1990s with television personality John Leslie, singer David Essex, and pop star Mick Hucknall were widely reported by the British press.
+Her relationships in the early 1990s with television personality John Leslie, singer David Essex, and pop star Mick Hucknall were heavily publicised by the British press.
 In the mid-1990s, she was briefly engaged to Scottish actor Angus Macfadyen.
 In a 1995 interview with the Daily Mirror, she described her lifestyle thus: "I drink, I swear, I like sex".

-Zeta-Jones met American actor Michael Douglas, with whom she shares her birthday and who is 25 years her senior, at the Deauville American Film Festival in France in August 1998, after being introduced by Danny DeVito.
-They became engaged on 31 December 1999, and were married at the Plaza Hotel in New York City on 18 November 2000 after Douglas's divorce was finalised.
+Zeta-Jones met American actor Michael Douglas, with whom she shares her birthday and who is twenty-five years her senior, at the Deauville American Film Festival in France in August 1998, after being introduced by Danny DeVito.
+They became engaged on 31 December 1999, and married at the Plaza Hotel in New York City on 18 November 2000 after Douglas's divorce was finalised.
+Douglas insisted on a pre-nuptial agreement after his first wife, Diandra, was awarded 60 million USD when the couple divorced.
 The high-profile ceremony, which cost an estimated £1.5 million, was labelled the "wedding of the year" by the BBC.
 They signed a £1 million deal with OK! magazine to release photographs of the event, and the rest of the press were not permitted to enter.
-Despite that, journalists for Hello! magazine surreptitiously took pictures of the ceremony, and the couple successfully sued the magazine for invasion of privacy.
-Zeta-Jones and Douglas have two children: a son, Dylan Michael (born August 2000), and a daughter, Carys Zeta (born April 2003).
+In spite of this, journalists for Hello! magazine surreptitiously took pictures of the ceremony, and the couple successfully sued the publication for invasion of privacy.
+They have two children: son Dylan Michael (born August 2000) and daughter Carys Zeta (born April 2003).
 The family lived in Bermuda until 2009, and as of 2016, live in rural New York state.
-The family has a coastal estate near Valldemossa, Mallorca.
+They also have a coastal estate near Valldemossa, Mallorca.
+In an interview with The Times, Zeta-Jones revealed that she and Douglas own 4 properties, one in Canada, one in Spain, and two in New York.

-In 2010, Douglas was diagnosed with tongue cancer, and Zeta-Jones faced an emotionally turbulent time; she said, "When you get sideswiped like that [with the illness] it's an obvious trigger for your balance to be a little bit off – not sleeping, worry, stress."
-This trigger led to Zeta-Jones suffering from depression, and despite initial apprehension, she spoke publicly about having bipolar II disorder.
-She sought treatment by checking herself into hospital in 2011, and again in 2013.
+In 2010, Douglas was diagnosed with tongue cancer and Zeta-Jones thus faced an emotionally turbulent time, saying: "When you get sideswiped like that [with the illness] it's an obvious trigger for your balance to be a little bit off – not sleeping, worry, stress."
+This trigger led to Zeta-Jones experiencing depression, and despite initial apprehension, she went public with her bipolar disorder diagnosis.
+She sought treatment by checking into hospital in 2011, and again in 2013.
 Owing to the stress of both their illnesses, the couple decided to live separately in 2013, though without taking legal action towards separation or divorce.
 They reconciled in 2014, with Douglas saying they were "stronger than ever".